biosaxs-dev/molass-develop/chapters/11/ai_assisted.md

 If your goals, requirements, or focus change during an ongoing session, or if you realize that the current approach is no longer effective, it is your responsibility to redirect the AI.
 Many AI assistants, including GitHub Copilot, rely on the current file and prompts for context.
 To ensure relevant assistance, explicitly guide the AI toward the new direction.

-This aligns with the Core Rule: **Redirect Context**, which emphasizes the importance of human expertise in identifying and addressing the need for course changes.
+This section focuses on **general context changes**, such as switching files or adding new information to the current session.
 For example:
 > “I am now switching to `utils.py`.
 Please disregard the previous context.”

 Or, if you want to keep some previous context but add new information: